Bloodmonth is a common rendition of the Anglo Saxon Blotmonaþ

 The Kabbalah was originally Jewish mysticism.
 A second

-form was created by the Western Mystical Tradition as early as the 15th
+form was created by the Western occultists as early as the 15th

-century.
-It used Jewish esotericism.
-Although Ari's system was created by me,
+century, using Jewish esotericism.
+Although Ari’s system was created by me, the

 What Morgan says about the origin or central mystery of